 Computer Output devices are those use to display data that has been process either in hardware or software form to make sense to an individual or group of persons.
 They are simply defined as any device used by a computer to communicate information in a usable form.
 Information is referred to as the result of processed data which makes sense in life.

 Examples include; printer, monitor, etc.

 COMPUTER STORAGE DEVICES

-Computer storage refers to the action of a computer which permits it to store data and information while computer storage devices refer to those devices responsible for the storing of these data and information.
-It is a mechanical apparatus that has the ability to store data and also to retrieve this data.
+Computer storage refers to the action of a computer which permits it to store data and information, while computer storage devices refer to those devices responsible for the storing of these data and information.
+A computer storage devices is a mechanical apparatus that has the ability to store data and also to retrieve this data.
 Those devices that stores data for a long time are said to be permanent storage devices while those that stores data or information for a short time are referred to as temporal storage devices.

 Computer storage devices are divided into two;

 PRIMARY STORAGE DEVICES

 This refers to those storage devices which are incorporated with the mother board of the system.(the system unit is the box – like structure which contain the processor, RAM, mother board and many other hardware components in the case of a desktop computer).
 They have small storage capacity.

 They constitute the RAM and the ROM.

 i)RAM (Random Access Memory)

 It stores information temporary for the purpose of processing and loses the information in case of power failure.
 Hence it is term volatile memory.

 As the name implies, information or data stored on this device will be lost in case of power failure.
 It stores data temporary in order to feed the processor with data to be processed and also stores information temporary after processing before onward storage to a secondary storage (HDD).